DWTechs/efficient-web-app-architecture/content/microservices/mono-repo-vs-multi-repo/mono-repo.md

 When the mono-repo contains all the code for the application, it can be huge, containing gigabytes of data.
 To contribute to any library hosted within, anybody would require a download of the whole repository.

-Dealing with a vast codebase implies a poor use of space on our hard drives and slower interactions with it.
+Dealing with a vast codebase implies a poor use of space on your hard drives and slower interactions with it.
 For instance, everyday actions such as executing git status or searching in the codebase with a regex may take many seconds or even minutes longer than they would with multiple repos.

 ### Unmodified libraries may be newly versioned